-- 1. Turn on your computer. - 2.
-Connect the cable to your projector's USB-B port.
+- 1. In the projector's Extended menu, set the USB Type B setting to USB Display. - 2.
+Turn on your computer. - 3.
+Connect the cable to your projector's USB TypeB port.

-- 3. Connect the other end to any available USB port on your computer. - 4.
-Do one of the following: - Windows 7/Windows Vista: Select Run EMP_UDSe.exe in the dialog box that appears to install the EPSON USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the EPSON USB Display software on your computer. - Windows 2000: Select Computer, EPSON_PJ_UD, and EMP_UDSe.EXE to install the EPSON USB Display software.

-• Mac OS X: The USB Display setup folder appears on your screen.
+- 4. Connect the other end to any available USB port on your computer. - 5.
+Do one of the following: - Windows 7/Windows Vista: Select Run EMP_UDSe.exe in the dialog box that appears to install the EPSON USB Display software. - Windows XP: Wait as messages appear on your computer screen and the projector installs the EPSON USB Display software on your computer. - Windows 2000: Select Computer, EPSON_PJ_UD, and EMP_UDSe.EXE to install the EPSON USB Display software. - Mac OS X: The USB Display setup folder appears on your screen.
 Select USB Display Installer and follow the on-screen instructions to install the EPSON USB Display software.